 After an extensive process to merge the three fire companies located within the Borough limits, the Phoenix Hose, Hook and Ladder Company No. 1 (PHH&L) was the remaining organization that would provide volunteers to support the efforts of the Borough to improve the fire and emergency services delivery system.
 PHH&L was founded 1874 and is a registered 501(c)(3) non-profit in the Commonwealth of Pennsylvania.

 The Phoenixville Volunteer Firefighters Relief Association also exists as a separate legal entity from PHH&L to provide funding for training, health and safety of volunteers that operate within the Borough.
 These funds are managed by an elected Board of Directors and regularly audited by the Pennsylvania Department of the Auditor General.
 This funding resource will continue to provide critical funds to keep firefighters prepared to respond to all-hazard incidents in the Borough and surrounding communities.

-Due to nearly every full-time and part-time employee with the Phoenixville Fire Department being trained as an EMT, it is not uncommon for them to respond to EMS calls to render assistance.
+Due to nearly every full-time and part-time employee with the Department being trained at a minimum as an Emergency Medical Responder, it is not uncommon for them to respond to EMS calls to render assistance.